vignettes/power_analysis.Rmd

 The poweranalysis R package is designed to run robust power analysis for differential gene expression in scRNA-seq studies and provides tools to estimate the optimal number of samples and cells needed to achieve reliable power levels.

-differentially expressed genes (DEGs) across conditions or groups from
+genes (DEGs) across biological conditions or groups.

-function requires the following key arguments:
+The function requires the following key arguments:

 · design

-: A formula that defines the
+: A formula specifying

 · coef

-specifies which group in the design
+in the design formula.

 # Run the DGE_analysis function for a sex comparison